 My top tip is to make sure your bidding systems are able to access the attributed data and optimize based on its results.
-I’d pay some special attention to retargeting and recommend to be skeptical of its benefits.
+I’d pay some special attention to retargeting and recommend being skeptical of its benefits.

 The key question is to what extent sales through retargeting are incremental and to what extent they would have happened without spending ad money.
 Incrementality will be different for each business and differ by channel/platform, and therefore needs to be tested carefully.